filipjonckers/on4ff/content/docs/contesting/contest-recording/_index.md

 ## Continuous contest audio recording

+[QSORDER by Vasily, K3IT](https://github.com/k3it/qsorder/releases) can be used to create continuous audio recordings during radio sport contests.

 ### Running QSORDER in the Background on Windows 11

 #### Reliable, Continuous Contest Audio Recording Without Interruptions